voinik/typedKnexBugTest/README.md

 `organizationDb:  { accessUntilExtended: false }`

 Notice how the property name of `accessUntilExtended` is misspelled in the first log.
 I'm not sure what is happening here...

+Edit: I've found the culprit.
+It's not TypedKnex, it's postgres:

+> NOTICE:  identifier "paymentProviderCustomerReference.organization.accessUntilExtended" will be truncated to "paymentProviderCustomerReference.organization.accessUntilExtend"

+The same thing happens in Knex.

+Do you think you want to fix this problem within TypedKnex, or will you leave it up to the devs to be aware of this postgres behavior?